aws-samples/amazon-connect-power-dialer/README.md

 1. Amazon Connect Instance already set up.
 2. AWS Console Access with administrator account.
 3. Cloud9 IDE or AWS and SAM tools installed and properly configured with administrator credentials.
+4. Configured project for Amazon Pinpoint.
+5. Message templates and built segments in Pinpoint.

 ## Deploy the solution
 1. Clone this repo.